marcelolerendegui/BME547_Final_Project/design/protocol.rst

 Download Image
 ----------------

-To Download a single image, the user must generate a GET request to *server:port/api/download/* with a list of dictionaries with the following info:
+To Download a single image, the user must generate a GET request to *server:port/api/download/* with a dictionary with the following info:

 .. list-table:: Download Images Dictionary
    :widths: 20 40